 Clearly, the NASW couldn't solicit funds from the same people that its members covered without raising conflict-of-interest problems for the members (an "ethical" problem, incidentally, that didn't seem to bother financial, travel, food and certain other writers in those days).

 The solution was to set up a non-profit educational foundation completely separate from the NASW.
 Several leading scientists who were also worried about the state of science reporting lent their support to forming such a foundation.
-Following an NASW conference on the subject, the CASW was incorporated in 1959 as a tax-exempt, 501(c)(3) educational organization and held its first meeting in January 1960.
+Following an NASW conference on the subject, the CASW was incorporated as a tax-exempt, 501(c)(3) educational organization and held its first meeting in January 1960.

 Earl Ubell of the The Herald Tribune in New York was the first president, Hiller Krieghbaum, head of the science writing program at New York University was vice president, and Philadelphia free-lancer Pierre Fraley was the first executive director.